crackedasphalt/crackedasphalt.github.io/_posts/2024-04-18-introducing-the-eleven-fifteen-daypack.md

     alt: "Front view of Eleven Fifteen Daypack on Kevin"
 ---

 After what feels like an eternity of meticulous planning, designing, sewing, and documenting, we are beyond thrilled to announce the release of the Eleven Fifteen Daypack.
-Inspired by our dear friend Clare's love for exploration, adventure, and intentional minimalism, this 15-liter daypack is designed to be simple, durable, versatile, and perfect for daily escapades.
+Inspired by our dear friend Clare's love for exploration, adventure, and intentional minimalism, this 15-liter daypack is designed to be simple, durable, versatile, and perfect for daily capers.

 <figure style="width: 15em" class="align-right">
 	<a href="/assets/images/2024/04/18/introducing-the-eleven-fifteen-daypack/description-02.jpg"><img src="/assets/images/2024/04/18/introducing-the-eleven-fifteen-daypack/th-description-02.jpg" alt="Kevin using the Eleven Fifteen Daypack in black near the Castro in San Francisco"></a>